-Taylor Swift's Squad: What Happened to Hollywood's Most Notorious Girl Group?
+Taylor Swift's Squad: What Happened to Hollywood's Most Famous Girl Group?

 The minutiae of their relationship is up for debate and publicist's spin; We can't confirm whether they're an official item or whether this is the blossoming of a serious relationship (it's heretofore been described as just two young people having fun with each other).
 But the pictures, which portray a very obvious public display of affection (some of which is denoted through locking of lips) can't lie, and neither can the choice of venue for the couple's, or non-couple's, first outing: A Los Angeles restaurant even more notorious for its waiting hive of paparazzi than its status as a date spot.

 As soon as the pictures dropped, it spurred many questions.
 How did this happen?
 When did this start?
-And, most importantly, what does it mean for Taylor Swift's squad?
+And, most importantly, what does it mean for Taylor Swift 's squad?

 Yes, the squad.
 That bastion of all those #goals, full of #blessed women, both in talent and in appearance, that serves to both boost up its individual members and also to subtly remind the rest of us that, no matter what we do, we'll never have the squad.
 The total was always greater than the sum of its parts.